This Side of the Moon: Background and recording

 Elizabeth Cook collaborated with eight producers, including Randy Scruggs (pictured in 2009), on "song experiments" which were later grouped together on This Side of the Moon.

-Elizabeth Cook signed a recording contract with Atlantic after receiving positive reviews for The Blue Album, her 2000 self-released debut studio album.
+Elizabeth Cook signed a recording contract with Atlantic Records after receiving positive reviews for The Blue Album, her 2000 self-released debut studio album.
 The recording sessions for her second studio album Hey Y'all began in the spring of 2001, but its release would be delayed to 2002 because of record label issues.
 When AOL-Time Warner – which owned Atlantic – closed its Nashville office, the company transferred Cook's contract to its parent company Warner Bros.
 Hey Y'all was commercially unsuccessful, and its songs did not receive airplay on country radio.
 In a 2005 Country Standard Time article, Rick Bell attributed this to Cook receiving "little label support".
 Cook left Warner Bros. voluntarily to look for another record label in 2003.

 According to Cook's website, This Side of the Moon was constructed from separate "song experiments".
 No Depression's Grant Alden described the album as a "collection of demos she scraped together" following her Warner Bros. contract.
 "Funny Side of Love" was one of the first tracks recorded in this process.
 Five producers, including Randy Scruggs and Sugar Hill's A&R director Steve Fishell, handled the songs which were recorded at eight recording studios throughout Tennessee.
 Jeff Gordon was the executive producer for This Side of the Moon; along with producing a majority of the album, he mastered all of its songs.
 Cook had met Gordon when he was looking for a "traditional girl country singer" to re-record his demos.

 This Side of the Moon was inspired by Cook's departure from Warner Bros., which she described as her "divorce from Music Row" and a "period of extreme frustration".
 In 2005, Cook told the Country Standard Time that she preferred being an independent artist, saying: "This is much more grass-roots, more real to me."
 Cook has writing credits on the album's thirteen songs; she co-wrote seven of them with songwriter Hardie McGehee, who she worked with because they were signed to the same music publisher (Sis 'N Bro Music).
 Cook and McGehee had collaborated on seven songs for Hey Y'all.

 Following the release of This Side of the Moon, McGehee moved to Birmingham, Alabama, and Cook shifted to writing music by herself.
 She believed they had "reached a real good stride" with the album, saying: "And I'm not sure where we would go from there."
-Cook wrote two songs, “Ruthless" and "Heather Are You With Me Tonight", by herself and worked with her then-husband Tim Carroll on "Where the Blue Begins", which they recorded as a duet.
+Cook wrote two songs, "Ruthless" and "Heather Are You With Me Tonight", by herself and worked with her then-husband Tim Carroll on "Where the Blue Begins", which they recorded as a duet.